gottstech/gotts/docs/nit.md

 ## Old Design

-The [old design of Gotts Non-Interactive Transaction](https://github.com/gottstech/gotts/blob/v0.0.6/docs/intro.md#gotts-non-interactive-transaction) has been completely implemented on node version [v0.0.6](https://github.com/gottstech/gotts/releases/tag/v0.0.6) and wallet version [v0.0.6](https://github.com/gottstech/gotts-wallet/releases/tag/v0.0.6).
+The [old design of Gotts Non-Interactive Transaction](https://github.com/gottstech/gotts/blob/v0.0.6/docs/intro.md#gotts-non-interactive-transaction) has been completely implemented on node version [v0.0.6](https://github.com/gottstech/gotts/releases/tag/v0.0.6) and wallet version [v0.0.6](https://github.com/gottstech/gotts-wallet/releases/tag/v0.0.6) (but missing the necessary _ComSig_ signature for each output).

-It use the Bitcoin style Public Key Hash to lock the output.
+It use the Bitcoin style _Public-Key-Hash_ to lock the output.
 To spend a Non-Interactive Output, a Signature with the corresponding revealed Public Key must be provided as the unlocker.
 This is an intuitive and simple design, since the concept of P2PKH (Pay-To-Public-Key-Hash) is well known in crypto world.

 But the cost of combining the Bitcoin-style P2PKH with Mimblewimble is not trivial.
 The NIT (Non-Interactive Transaction) output need a `OutputLocker` structure which is `65-bytes` bigger than original Mimblewimble native output.
 And when spending this NIT output, an additional `InputUnlocker` is needed for unlocking it, which is `104-bytes` length.
 Considering the typical Gotts interactive transaction size is just `244` bytes, neither `OutputLocker` nor `InputUnlocker` is trivial for Gotts transaction.